fuhan2000/Confidential-Document-Sensitive-Data-Exposure/README.md

 *Ref 6: Quarantine*

-- But if you GET /ftp/acquisitions.md, you have a case of sensitive data exposure
+- But if you GET /ftp/acquisitions.md, you have a case of sensitive data exposure (a no-no)

 <img src="https://i.imgur.com/fyjp4UM.png" width="400" />

-*Ref 6: acquisitions.md*
+*Ref 7: acquisitions.md*